maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 ###Stage 1: getting a working question###

 The first stage is to include the simplest potential response trees.
 These will simply ensure that answers are "correct".
-In each potential response tree, make sure that $\mbox{ans}_i$ is algebraically equivalent to $\mbox{ta}_i$, for $i=1,2,3$.
+In each potential response tree, make sure that \(\mbox{ans}_i\) is algebraically equivalent to \(\mbox{ta}_i\), for \(i=1,2,3\).
 At this stage we have a working question.
 Save it and preview the question.
 For reference the correct answers are

      ans1 = 3*x^2-4*x+1
      ans2 = 5